-Everyone remembers it as a hard rock station, before “heavy metal” even existed.
+Everyone remembers KNUS as a hard rock station, before “heavy metal” even existed.
 People forget how jazzy it was.
 Next to Deep Purple was Blood Sweat & Tears.
 Next to the James Gang was Dave Brubeck.
-Next to Mountain was Chicago, Brian Auger, Miles, and Yusef Lateef.
+Next to Mountain, Black Sabbath and Uriah Heep were Chicago, Brian Auger, Miles, and Yusef Lateef.
 Other times, the mood was calm, etheral, contemplative.
 Like Don McLean’s “Vincent,” Van Morrison’s “Into the Mystic,” or Alice Coltrane’s (John’s wife) manic harp strums on Huntington Ashram Monestary.
 KNUS playlists often included entire albums.
-There were a lot of great albums back then, before record companies started a ‘one-hit-per-album’ rule.
+There were a lot of great albums back then, before record companies started their ‘one-hit-per-album’ rule.

 Because the technology hadn’t developed, some of this music was not very well recorded.
 It was really hard to find good bass strings back then.
-Some problems were from carelessness, like the dropout in the guitar track in the opening of “Smoke On The Water.”
+Some recording problems were from carelessness, like the dropout in the guitar track in the opening of “Smoke On The Water.”
 What about the crummy upright piano they used to record “Colour My World,” after the great engineering on Chicago Transit Authority?
 A lot of great music didn’t make the cut on today’s classic rock radio because of poor engineering.
-But many of those old records have been remastered in recent years, and they sound better as a result.
+But many of those old records have been digitally remastered, and sound better as a result.

 The “Heavy Sister” didn’t play many women artists, other than Janis Joplin and Grace Slick.
 Fleetwood Mac was still being fronted by Bob Welch.
-Linda Ronstadt was still learning the ropes as a solo artist, just out of the Stone Ponies.
+Linda Ronstadt was just out of the Stone Ponies, and wasn’t yet established as a solo artist.
 There was the single hit from Smith, “Baby It’s You.”
-Carole King and Carly Simon each had three of four hits.
+Carole King and Carly Simon each had three of four FM hits.
 Judy Collins had her one big country crossover hit, “Someday Soon.”
-Dusty Springfield and Laura Nero never got a lot of airplay.
+Dusty Springfield and Laura Nero got some airplay, but not much.